-Until recently, for a worker to challenge any inequality in pay or contractual terms and conditions, they would have to make a comparison with a real person of the opposite sex who is employed by the same employer (or possibly an associated employer) who is doing “like” work, “work related as equivalent” (under a job evaluation scheme) or “work of an equal value”.
+Until recently, for a worker to challenge any inequality in pay or contractual terms and conditions, they’d have to make a comparison with a real person of the opposite sex who’s employed by the same employer (or possibly an associated employer) who’s doing “like” work, “work related as equivalent” (under a job evaluation scheme) or “work of an equal value”.

 However, a change in the Equality Act 2010 allows a claim of direct pay discrimination to be made where no real person comparator can be found.

-This means that a claimant who can show evidence that they would have received better remuneration from their employer if they were of a different sex may have a claim under sex discrimination, even if there is no-one of the opposite sex doing equal work in the organisation.
+This means a claimant who can show evidence they would’ve received better remuneration from their employer if they were of a different sex may have a claim under sex discrimination, even if there’s no-one of the opposite sex doing equal work in the organisation.

 A ruling by the Supreme Court at the end of June 2013 handed women the legal right to demand the same pay as male colleagues doing a different job of ‘equal value’.
-The Supreme Court ruled in favour of more than 200 female classroom assistants and nursery nurses, backed by Unison, in an equal pay case against Dumfries and Galloway Council, which had taken seven years to get this far.
+The Supreme Court ruled in favour of more than 200 female classroom assistants and nursery nurses, backed by Unison, in an equal pay case against Dumfries and Galloway Council.

-The female education workers argued that they should be paid the same as ‘comparable’ male workers employed elsewhere in the local authority but doing jobs of ‘equal value’ – as there were no direct male comparators doing the same job – such as road workers, groundsmen, refuse collectors and leisure attendants.
+The female education workers argued that they should be paid the same as ‘comparable’ male workers employed elsewhere in the local authority that perform jobs of ‘equal value’ – as there were no direct male comparators doing the same job – such as road workers, groundsmen, refuse collectors and leisure attendants.

-The Council argued that the men had a different place of work to the female workers, so could not be comparable.
+The Council argued that the men had a different place of work to the female workers, so couldn’t be comparable.
 The male workers were paid bonuses on top of their pay that the women didn’t receive.

-By ruling in favour of the women the Supreme Court overturned a previous appeal that found the women were not in the same employment as their male counterparts.
+By ruling in favour of the women, the Supreme Court overturned a previous appeal that found the women weren’t in the same employment as their male counterparts.
 The Court found that it was “no answer to say that no such male comparators ever would be employed at the same establishment as the women.
-Otherwise, it would be far too easy for an employer so to arrange things that only men worked in one place and only women in another”.
+Otherwise, it would be far too easy for an employer to arrange things so that only men worked in one place and only women in another.”

 The Court went on to say that equality legislation was there to “secure equality of treatment, not only for the same work, but also for work rated as equivalent or assessed by the experts to be of equal value.
 It stands to reason, therefore, that some very different jobs which are not (or cannot) be carried out in the same workplaces may nevertheless be rated as equivalent or assessed as having equal value”.

-In 2016 an employment tribunal found in Brierley and others vs Asda Stores Ltd that Asda store workers can compare themselves with depot staff for equal pay, as they are employed on ‘common terms’ under the equal pay parts of the Equality Act.
+In 2016, an employment tribunal found in Brierley and others vs Asda Stores Ltd that Asda store workers can compare themselves with depot staff for equal pay, as they’re employed on ‘common terms’ under the equal pay section of the Equality Act.

 Asda had initially tried to stop the claims from proceeding to tribunal by arguing they should be heard in the High Court; however the Court of Appeal ruled an employment tribunal was appropriate.
 Asda argued that the shops and distribution centres were in different locations with different pay arrangements, so effectively Asda could pay what they liked.

-The tribunal decided there were ‘common terms’ between them so a comparison could be made between the 2 groups of people – the terms for the shop staff and depot staff were broadly similar even though they were negotiated in different ways for each group, and there was a single source of the terms and conditions, namely the executive board of Asda.
+The tribunal decided there were ‘common terms’ between them, so a comparison could be made between the two groups.
+The terms of the shop staff and depot staff were broadly similar, even though they were negotiated in different ways for each group, and there was a single source of the terms and conditions – namely, the executive board of Asda.

 The claims could go back to 2002 and may be followed by new claims.